Skip to main content

 The Abbey Church

-The abbey church crowns the summit of Mont-Saint-Michel, its spire soaring 170 metres above sea level.
+The abbey church crowns the summit of Mont-Saint-Michel, its spire soaring 170 meters above sea level.
 Built between the 11th and 16th centuries, the church demonstrates the evolution from Romanesque to Flamboyant Gothic styles.
-The nave features remarkable Norman Romanesque architecture with rounded arches and massive pillars, whilst the choir displays later Gothic refinement with pointed arches and flying buttresses.
-The church's golden archangel statue has crowned the spire since 1897, visible for kilometres across the bay.
+The nave features remarkable Norman Romanesque architecture with rounded arches and massive pillars, while the choir displays later Gothic refinement with pointed arches and flying buttresses.
+The church's golden archangel statue has crowned the spire since 1897, visible for kilometers across the bay.
 The western terrace offers breathtaking panoramic views over the bay and surrounding coastline.
+Pro tip: Climb to the abbey church's western terrace immediately upon entry before exploring lower levels--the panoramic bay views are most spectacular in morning light (before 11am) when the sun illuminates the tidal flats, and you'll photograph the landscape before crowds fill the narrow terrace space.

 Stunning panoramic view of La Merveille cloister showing the complete Gothic colonnade with staggered columns in quincunx pattern, arched walkways, and serene garden courtyard